matt4biz/oak/README.md

 as well as these operations on the stack / machine

-	clr    reset top of stack to 0 clrall reset the entire stack to empty depth  push the existing stack depth onto it {w,z,y,x} -> {z,y,x,#}
+	clr    reset top of stack (x register) to 0 clrall reset everything: stack, last x, variables clrreg reset all non-stack registers (for now, "last x") clrstk reset the entire stack to empty clrvar reset the variable memory (user-defined and results) depth  push the existing stack depth onto it {w,z,y,x} -> {z,y,x,#}
 	dump   display the stack & variables, leave stack unchanged